Skip to main content

 • monetization

 • “All of their games seem to be a quick cash grab.
-Every game they have made is released and then completely abandoned.
+Every game they have made, they release it and then completely abandon them.
 I've purchased their other games, and they've received zero bug fixes or quality of life updates in years, which is very much needed for the state they are in.”

-• “Ever since Stride initially became a success back in 2020, Joy Way has slowly tarnished the reputation of the game and themselves as a studio.
-They first constantly delayed updates for (albeit understandable) reworks, but then pushed it to the side to add a lackluster multiplayer mode to the original Stride to try and cash in on cosmetic microtransactions.”
+• “Ever since Stride initially became a success back in 2020, Joy Way has slowly tarnished the reputation of the game and themselves as a studio by first constantly delaying updates for (albeit understandable) reworks, but then pushing it to the side to add a lackluster multiplayer mode to the original Stride to try and cash in on cosmetic microtransactions.”

 • “Joy Way had so much potential as a VR studio, but now they have fully shown themselves to be a cheap, lazy, cash-grabbing, untrustworthy, potentially mismanaged bunch of hacks that seemingly cannot take criticism.”